Representing Rockland County clients issued cell phone tickets

 If you are a probationary or junior driver with a Class DJ or MJ driver’s license or learners permit, you will have your driving privileges suspended for 120 days.
 A second conviction within 6 months will result in the revocation of your driving privileges for at least one year after your initial suspension is over.

-Contact a Spring Valley traffic violation attorney with experience
+Contact a New City traffic violation attorney with experience

 New York is one of the most aggressive states regarding cell phone laws.
 If you are caught using a cell phone, you are facing one of the most severe tickets handled in traffic court.
 In order to lessen the charges or have them dismissed, you need the skill and knowledge of an effective Rockland County traffic violation attorney.
 If you need our legal services, contact Kevin T. Conway today.